Automations: delay feature

 Deleting delays preceding “change” conditions

-When a automation contains has changed/has not changed/has changed to conditions and they come after a delay, if the delay is deleted, there is no support for those comparators anymore.
+When an automation has changed/has not changed/has changed to conditions, and they come after a delay, if the delay is deleted, there is no support for those comparators anymore.
 An example of this would be if you have a has not changed condition set to be assessed three days after a deal is created:

-In this case, if you remove the delay step, what you are left with is a deal created trigger event that has a has not changed condition.
-This is not possible since changes in a deal cannot be assessed if the deal was just created.
+In this case, if you remove the delay step, what you’re left with is a deal created trigger event that has a has not changed condition.
+This is not possible since changes in a deal can’t be assessed if the deal was just created.

 Was this article helpful?